By: Natalie Wiser-Orozco

 Put the rice, 1½ cups of water and 1 teaspoon of salt into a small saucepan, cover with a lid.
 Bring up to a boil (about 3-5 minutes), then turn down to a very low simmer, cooking for 12 minutes.
 Turn off the heat, and allow it to sit while you prepare the spiced meat filling.

 Heat a large rimmed skillet over medium-high heat, and add the olive oil.
 When the oil starts to shimmer, add in the onion, and cook until translucent, about 5-7 minutes.
 The edges of the onions should be slightly browned.
-Add in the Beyond Meat, remaining salt, cumin, coriander, paprika and red pepper flakes.
+Add in the vegan ground beef substitute, remaining salt, cumin, coriander, paprika and red pepper flakes.
 Break up the meat into small pieces with a wooden spoon as the meat cooks.
 Cook for about 5 minutes.
 The meat will continue to cook in the peppers, so don’t overcook the meat at this step.

 To Make The Peppers